Read range for an RFID tag is affected by many factors, including:

 Passive RFID is the most common.
 Power to the tags is provided by the reader, and the tag has no power source.
 Advantages include low cost, indefinite life, small size.

 NFC, for near field communication is essentially using passive RFID Tag technology to communicate in both directions.
-Low range is essentially a benefit in this case, as there is less chance for confusion as to which tag is communicating with which reader.
+Low range is a benefit in this case, as there is less chance for confusion as to which tag is communicating with which reader.

 Active RFID gives greater range.
 Roles are reversed in this technology.
 The tag is powered, and emits a signal on a pre-determined schedule, which might typically be one beacon per second.
 The readers are receivers, typically static, powered and connected to a network.
 Read range is typically one hundred metres.

-A little (recent) history here.
+A little history here.
 The first RFID in common use was LF - Low Frequency.
 Used for animal tracking, it offered a low read range, typically an inch or two, which was, in this application, sometimes beneficial, as the person using the system had a lot of confidence in knowing which tag was being read.
 Disadvantages of LF technology included the cost and size of the tag.
 The tags required many turns of fine wire to transfer energy from the reader to the tag, and this made them expensive to produce, and bulky in appearance.

 The next generation of tags were HF.
 These operated at a higher frequency, and required less turns.
 Tags could now be printed using conventional printed circuit board techniques, but as a complete circuit was required, tags had to use double sided laminate, with a through connection to complete the circuit.
 Tags were less expensive and less bulky than LF.
-Range was extended to perhaps twelve inches or so.
+Range was extended to perhaps 25cm or so.
 Typical uses included door entry mechanisms.

 All RFID tags are affected by the materials around them, but the degree to which they are affected depends on the type of tag.
 Straight passive tags are affected most.
 These tags have no on board power source, so they rely on energy that they harvest from the reader.
 If they are close to conductive material, the transfer of power from the reader is disrupted, and the communication with the RFID chip is lost.
 Conductive materials in this case include metal and water, particularly salty water.
-The human body contains lots of salty water, so a passive RFID chip help close to the body (or in a pocket or wallet) may be difficult to read.
+The human body contains lots of salty water, so a passive RFID chip held close to the body (or in a pocket or wallet) may be difficult to read.

 The longer the read time, the better prospect for a read at the extremes of range.
 This is especially a challenge for portals, that try to read many tags on a skid that passes quickly through the portal.
 A particularly elegant solution is to place the reader on the fork lift truck, so that it has more time to read.